SaraHoxha/lds-dw-modelling/README.md

    - Assignment 2
    - **Purpose**: This folder contains all the python files that perform data cleaning, including filling missing values, removing duplicates, and fixing any errors/misspellings.
 The three processed files are saved as: `People_Processed.csv`, `Vehicles_Processed.csv`, `Crashes_Processed.csv`.

-### 3. **Data Warehouse Cleaning**
+### 3. **Data Warehouse Schema**
  - Assignment 3
  - **Purpose**: This folder contains the Data Warehouse schema we have designed saved in both drawio and png format.
 It can be found [here](./Data%20Warehouse%20Schema/DW%20Schema.png).
-It also contains the python script `creation_dw.py` to create the tables based on this schema.
+It also contains the python script `creation_dw.py` to create the tables based on this schema, as well as the `creation_dw_SSIS.py` to duplicate the tables without records.

 ### 4. **Data Preparation**
  - Assignment 4
- - **Purpose**: This folder containes the python script `dw_tables_csv_creation.py` that splits the three intiail csv files into different files, one for each table in the schema proposed.
+ - **Purpose**: This folder contains the python script `dw_tables_csv_creation.py` that splits the three intiail csv files into different files, one for each table in the schema proposed.

 ### 5. **Data Uploading with Python**